 The scope of reality may be independent but limited.
 The thing about information is that it is contextual, depending on the circumstances that form the setting of an event.
-For every transfer of information — a sound, light, or energy — a medium is required.
-No message is received faster than the speed of light, even though there is evidence of faster than light signaling in a quantum superposition, motion in GW170817 jet, and ejection from the black hole MAXI J1820+070.
+A medium is required for every transfer of information — sound, light, or energy.
+No message is received faster than the speed of light, even though there is evidence of faster-than-light signaling in quantum superposition, motion in GW170817 jet, and ejection from the black hole MAXI J1820+070.

 Information was already lost when primordial magnetic fields transferred a significant fraction of their energy to heat the colder intergalactic medium at Cosmic Dawn.
-The union of time and space was at first crafted with encoded information to the level of at least 10,000 to 100,000 times more than it is currently known to us.
-The loss of information not only was involved in energy dissipation and the decay of primordial magnetic fields, but it was also as irreversible as time itself.
+The union of time and space was crafted with encoded information to at least 10,000 to 100,000 times more than it is currently known to us.
+The loss of information involved energy dissipation and decay of primordial magnetic fields.
+It was as irreversible as time itself.

 Is there then such a thing as a true, ontological state?
 Gerard t’Hooft argues that the Universe started to be in such a state and its “evolution law is such that, at all times in the future, it will still be in an ontological state”.
 Regardless of the initial state we started from and what was lost in the past, “the state in the future will be an ontological one”.
 What we have here, he asserts, is a conservation law, the conservation of ontology.